Transforming graph states via Bell state measurements: Fusion success probability

 \subsection{Boundary case graph structures}

-There are cases where the states $\{\ket{\theta^{i}}\}$ in Eq.~\eqref{eq:DecomposedAB} do not form an orthonormal basis and the previous derivation for the fusion probability $p_s=0.5$ thus does not apply.
+There are cases where the states $\{\ket{\theta^{i}}\}$ in Eq.~\eqref{eq:DecomposedAB} do not form an orthonormal basis, and thus the previous derivation for the fusion probability $p_s=0.5$ does not apply.
 These cases correspond to fusion qubits with identical neighborhoods ($N(A)\setminus B = N(B)\setminus A$) or a fusion qubit that is at most connected to its fusion partner ($N(A)\setminus B= \emptyset$, or $N(B) \setminus A = \emptyset$).
 All these cases are illustrated in Fig.~\ref{fig:p_fusion}(a).
-We assume in the following that only one of the above conditions is fulfilled meaning that the qubits $A, B$ are not a subgraph that is detached from the rest of the graph.
+In the following, we assume that only one of the above conditions is met, which means that the qubits $A, B$ are not a subgraph that is detached from the rest of the graph.
 In terms of stabilizers, this restriction means that there is only one stabilizer $\Tilde{S}_{AB}$ that only has support on $A,B$.
-To identify cases of deterministic fusion, we note that the following three statements are equivalent: \begin{enumerate} \item The stabilizer state $\ket{S}$ is locally equivalent to a graph state fulfilling one or more of the following conditions: $N(A)\setminus B = N(B)\setminus A$, $N(A)\setminus B= \emptyset$, $N(B) \setminus A = \emptyset$ \item In Eq.~\eqref{eq:DecomposedAB_stab_st}, some of the rotated graph basis states $\Tilde{C}^l\ket{\theta^i}$ coincide. \item $\ket{S}$ is stabilized by a stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support on only qubits $A, B$. \end{enumerate}
+To identify cases of deterministic fusion, we note that the following three statements are equivalent. \begin{enumerate} \item The stabilizer state $\ket{S}$ is locally equivalent to a graph state fulfilling one or more of the following conditions: $N(A)\setminus B = N(B)\setminus A$, $N(A)\setminus B= \emptyset$, $N(B) \setminus A = \emptyset$ \item In Eq.~\eqref{eq:DecomposedAB_stab_st}, some of the rotated graph basis states $\Tilde{C}^l\ket{\theta^i}$ coincide. \item $\ket{S}$ is stabilized by a stabilizer $\Tilde{S}_{AB}\neq\mathds{1}$ with support on only qubits $A, B$. \end{enumerate}